tommymitch/mediapipe2osc/README.md

----
-layout: default
-title: Home
-nav_order: 1
----
 # MediaPipe2Osc

-This repository contains MediaPipe2Osc a modified version of Google's [MediaPipe](https://github.com/google/mediapipe) framework that sends motion tracking data as [Open Sound Control](https://en.wikipedia.org/wiki/Open_Sound_Control) (OSC) encoded datagram packets.
+This repository contains MediaPipe2Osc, a modified version of Google's [MediaPipe](https://github.com/google/mediapipe) framework that sends motion tracking data as [Open Sound Control](https://en.wikipedia.org/wiki/Open_Sound_Control) (OSC) encoded datagram packets.
 This enables landmarks and other tracking information to be used within any OSC compatible environment (e.g. Max/MSP, Python, PD, C++, Processing, you name it, see the [oscexamples](oscexamples/) folder).

 ![!Mediapipe2osc Max Example](docs/images/mediapipe2osc.gif)